-I have provided more details below (see ‘Veterinary Aid in Dying at Home During Covid-19‘).
-Please read this post in its entirety and then fill in the contact form if you wish to initiate the process.
+Step 1: Please fill in the contact form if you wish to initiate the process.
 But before you start please consider one thing – how urgent is your pet’s need?
 If your pet needs immediate relief from pain or distress then finding immediate relief is the greatest kindness.
 Please don’t wait for a home visit if your pet needs help now.
-It may be a couple of days before I can be of service.
+It may be a few days before I can be of service.